Dania Prince

 Dania Patricia Prince Méndez (born February 10, 1980) is a Honduran model and beauty queen who has held the title of Miss Earth 2003.

-Biography

-Early life
+Life and education

 Dania was born in Choluteca, Choluteca, Honduras.
 She is the third child of Andres Prince, a British merchant, and Luisa Méndez, a housewife.
 She obtained her bachelor's degree, majoring in international commerce.

 Married life

 On October 4, 2008, at the age of 28, Dania married fellow Honduran, Frank Fuentes, in a Christian ceremony at Christ Almighty church in North Miami Beach, Miami, Florida.

-Career

-After winning Miss Earth in 2003, Prince became a model.

 Pageantry

 Prior to Miss Earth

 In 1998, Prince, who is 1.85 m tall, won the Miss Honduras pageant and went to compete as her country's representative in the Miss Universe 1998 pageant, which was won by Wendy Fitzwilliam of Trinidad and Tobago in Honolulu, Hawaii on May 12, 1998.
 In the 1998 Top Model of the World contest, she became a finalist and a recipient of the Best in National Costume award.
 She competed and won the Pacific International Queen 1998.
 She then went on to win Miss América Latina 2000 in November 1999 as well.